2017 Sustainability Awards

 Tackling the hardest sustainability challenge of our time appears to be something world politicians have managed to neglect for decades.
 Taking positive steps towards a lower carbon future therefore needs to be done business by business, institution by institution, and home by home.

-The Gold Award for General Staff this year goes to Rob Oudshoorn and his team in Engineering Services for their work in quietly retrofitting the campus with literally hundreds of interventions that have collectively begun to drive down our carbon profile.
+The Gold Award for General Staff this year goes to Rob Oudshoorn and his team in Facilities Services for their work in quietly retrofitting the campus with literally hundreds of interventions that have collectively begun to drive down our carbon profile.
 Mostly these have been around a range of energy efficiency measures which are now already in place.
 Construction is also underway for the new Wellness Precinct, which will be low carbon, and heated via ground source heat pump – a very significant step away from non-renewables.
 This award goes to Rob and his team for their commitment to the vision of a low carbon future for the University and deftness in taking practical, considered steps that take us directly there.

 The judging panel was stunned by the nomination for the CAREX project led by Professors Angus McIntosh and Jon Harding.
 They noted that this work is of national importance and is complex, current and critical.
 The Canterbury Waterway Rehabilitation Experiment is focussed on improving freshwater sustainability through development and evaluation of restoration solutions for agricultural streams, surely a massive issue for Canterbury and the nation at large.